hannabanana96/MPDR_Project/_pages/raspPi_setup.md

 Proceed to [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials) to setup a catkin_ws - the location of where all the ROS packages and source code.
 Complete the first tutorial: [Installing and Configuring Your ROS Environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).
 I also recommend spending time with the Beginning Level tutorials located on the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials) page to become accustom to ROS.
 It is a steep learning curve, but will eventually make one's life easier.

 # Rasp Pi -> Motor Controller (UART)
-The Rasp Pi 4 has six UART (RX/TX) ports to choose from ([raspberrypi.org info](https://www.raspberrypi.org/documentation/configuration/uart.md)).
+The Rasp Pi 4 has six UART (RX/TX) busses to choose from ([raspberrypi.org info](https://www.raspberrypi.org/documentation/configuration/uart.md)).
 For our purposes, I chose UART2 which is not natively activited.
 We can activate UART2 by doing the following:
 `sudo vi /boot/firmware/usercfg.txt` \
 And add: `dtoverlay=UART2,<specify baudrate>` \
 Then reboot. \